ShubhadeepSadhukhan1993/fastSF/README.md

 # Hybrid Parallel C++ Code: Kolmogorov41

 Kolmogorov41 is open source and is a hybrid parallel C++ code.
-This means that it depends on people to give some of their free time to improve it and make it even better.

 ## Getting the Source Code

 Kolmogorov41 is hosted on GitHub: